JordanRL/Fermat/docs/getting-started/using-factories.md

     This makes calls to this factory method very low cost from both a memory and computation perspective if you need the value to be a guaranteed instance of a particular class.

+!!! warning "Mixed Argument Limitations"
+    The `$values` argument is listed in this documentation as `mixed`.
+In fact, the valid input types are:

+    - An `integer`
+    - A `float`
+    - A `string` that contains only a single number in base 10
+    - A `string` that contains only a single number in base 10 with the `i` character at the end, denoting an imaginary value
+    - An `object` that implements `NumberInterface`

+    If the provided `$value` matches none of these, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

 ###### Numbers::makeFractionFromString(string $type, string $value, int $base = 10)

 This factory method will take a string as its input and provide an instance of either `ImmutableFraction` or `MutableFraction` depending on the value given for `$type`.

+!!! warning "Type Must Be A Supported FQCN"
+    If `$type` is the fully qualified class name of an object other than `ImmutableFraction` or `MutableFraction`, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

+!!! warning "Value Must Contain at Most One Fraction Bar '/'"
+    If `$value` contains more than one fraction bar, which is assumed to be represented by the character `/`, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

 ###### Numbers::makePi(?int $precision = null)

 This factory method will return the number pi (π) as an instance of `ImmutableNumber` to the requested `$precision`.
 If no `$precision` is given, then the value is returned with a precision of 100.
 If a precision of 100 or less is requested, then the instance is constructed from the `Numbers::PI` constant.
 If a precision of greater than 100 is requested, then a call is made to `ConstantProvider::makePi()` which computes digits of pi using the most efficient computational method currently available.

+!!! warning "Precision Must Be Positive"
+    If a precision of less than 1 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

 ###### Numbers::makeTau(?int $precision = null)

 This factory method will return the number tau (τ) as an instance of `ImmutableNumber` to the requested `$precision`.
 If no `$precision` is given, then the value is returned with a precision of 100.
 If a precision of 100 or less is requested, then the instance is constructed from the `Numbers::TAU` constant.
 If a precision of greater than 100 is requested, then a call is made to `Numbers::makePi()` which uses the methods described above, after which the result is multiplied by 2.

+!!! warning "Precision Must Be Positive"
+    If a precision of less than 1 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

 ###### Numbers::make2Pi(?int $precision = null)

 This factory method is an alias for `Numbers::makeTau()`.

+!!! warning "Precision Must Be Positive"
+    If a precision of less than 1 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

 ###### Numbers::makeE(?int $precision = null)

 This factory method will return Euler's number (e) as an instance of `ImmutableNumber` to the requested `$precision`.
 If no `$precision` is given, then the value is returned with a precision of 100.
 If a precision of 100 or less is requested, then the instance is constructed from the `Numbers::E` constant.
 If a precision of greater than 100 is requested, then a call is made to `ConstantProvider::makeE()` which uses a fast converging series to calculate digits of e.

+!!! warning "Precision Must Be Positive"
+    If a precision of less than 1 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

 ###### Numbers::makeGoldenRatio(?int $precision = null)

 This factory method will return the golden ratio (φ) as an instance of `ImmutableNumber` to the requested `$precision`.
 If no `$precision` is given, then the value is returned with a precision of 100.
 If a precision of 100 or less is requested, then the instance is constructed from the `Numbers::GOLDEN_RATION` constant.

+!!! warning "Precision Must Be 1-100"
-If a precision of greater than 100 is requested, then an exception is thrown.
+    If a precision of less than 1 or greater than 100 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

 ###### Numbers::makeNaturalLog10(?int $precision = null)

 This factory method will return the natural log of 10 as an instance of `ImmutableNumber` to the requested `$precision`.
 If no `$precision` is given, then the value is returned with a precision of 100.
 If a precision of 100 or less is requested, then the instance is constructed from the `Numbers::LN_10` constant.
 If a precision of greater than 100 is requested, then an exception is thrown.

+!!! warning "Precision Must Be 1-100"
+    If a precision of less than 1 or greater than 100 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

 ###### Numbers::makeOne(?int $precision = null)